All Episodes

 You're back.

-But why did you why did you turn it off?
+But why did you turn it off?

 Because I was just getting disgusted about everything it was about Trump, Trump, Trump.

-And I've been thinking that all summer about I figured it wasn't because he was conservative, because you knew him, golf with him, and I could understand it.
+And I've been thinking that all summer about, I figured it wasn't because he was conservative, because you knew him, you golfed with him.

-I was thinking, well, maybe if I had somebody that I was friends with that I didn't agree with politically, but I knew I might support them or somebody else because maybe I'd have more of an influence over them.
+I was thinking, well, maybe if I had somebody that I was friends with that I didn't agree with politically, but I knew I might support them over somebody else because maybe I'd have more of an influence over them.

-It was Melinda Henneberger, who is the editor-in-chief at Roll Call.
+In fact, it was Melinda Henneberger, who is the editor-in-chief at Roll Call.

-And you're telling me you actually that resonated with you.
+And you're telling me you actually that resonated with you?

-You said because you thought that's the thing.
+Yeah, because you thought the same thing.

-So I I could resonate with that.
+So I could resonate with you.

 I can't believe how little you think of me and how shallow you think I am.